First Steps with Christine: Part Four

 Most experts suggest that adding no more than 10% per week is the best way to avoid injury and fatigue.
 Remember, too, that the 10% figure is a maximum, not mandatory.
 Even top athletes don’t ramp up their mileage or speed constantly without time for rest and recovery.
 So, do what they do: extend the distance or time you run gradually.
 Hold the distance or time steady when you feel you’re starting to struggle, and start building up again once your new routine feels a bit too easy.

-As we’re dragged kicking and screaming into the depths of winter, even the keenest runner can see their spirits sag like a deflated start gantry.
+Once running has become an established part of your life you may want to take things on to the next level.
 Joining a club is one of the best ways to keep your momentum going.
 A lot of new runners think that clubs are just for the hardcore racing snakes among us, but that couldn’t be further from the truth.
 Most clubs are over the moon to have inquiries from new members and do their utmost to make beginners feel welcome.
 Even racing snakes were beginners once too – and most club runners take a lot of pride and pleasure in sharing their love of the sport with others.
 And remember: now that you’re a runner it won’t be long before you start encouraging beginners yourself – and the virtuous circle we started with the first instalment of this series starts all over again.